craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Tracking/Magical Items of Note.md

 # Crafted Items
 ## Armor
 - The White Cloak of Waywalket Turring
-	- > A white dragonhide cloak crafted by [[The Old Man]]
+	- > A white dragonhide cloak crafted by [[The Old Man]].
+It provides the attuned a +3 to AC and resistance to cold damage.
 	- Currently possessed by [[Varis]]

 - Alergra's Cloak of Diversion
-	- > Alergra's cloak creates duplicates of its wearer
+	- > Alergra's cloak provides a +1 to AC and creates duplicates of the attuned according to the *mirror image* spell.
 	- Currently possessed by [[The Grand Archmage Alergra Barrowinch]]

 ## Wonderous Items